What kinds of spiders can you find in the United States?

 This species is one of the biggest spiders in the United States!

 Look for Texas Brown Tarantulas in dry, arid environments, under stones, logs, and underground burrows.
-Interestingly, they can make their own burrow but commonly use unoccupied animal dens.
+They can make their own burrow but commonly use unoccupied animal dens.

 Texas Brown Tarantulas Range Map